 We encourage the participation of higher education institutions and organizations outside the U.S. in Generation Study Abroad.
 Through international academic partnerships, research collaborations, teaching exchanges, and other exchange activities, international institutions play a critical role in creating opportunities for U.S. students and ultimately shaping the study abroad experience for American students.

-Please submit a Letter of Commitment (85 KB, Word) to email@example.com.
+Please submit a Letter of Commitment (283 KB, DOC) to firstname.lastname@example.org.

 Non U.S. institutions who have joined have pledged to increase the number of US students to their home campus through expanding partnerships with U.S. institutions, as well as reductions in tuition, housing costs, among others.
 See a list of international institutions who have joined Generation Study Abroad.